Skip Navigation

 Local Times Around the World

-Find out what time it is in Sydney, Australia.
-Time has a cycle, too, and it has to do with the earth's rotation.
 The earth is divided into 24 time zones.
 They start at the Greenwich Meridian in England where the time is called Greenwich Mean Time or G.M.T.
-When you move east into the next time zone, you move your watch forward one hour.
-When you move west, you move your watch back one hour.
-Find out how we first figured out how to measure time.
+Find out how we first measured time.

 Teacher Resources